rkuma183/wilsonmar.github.io/_posts/2016-08-06-github-hooks.md

    * changes pushed to GitHub from a Git client
    * changes in a Pull Request accepted.

+   Do each of the above when the Jenkins server is down, then start it up again to see if queuing worked.

    ### Pull Request #